 3. But I Want Hardcovers!!!

 Don’t worry if you can’t give up your precious hardcovers and paperbacks just yet.
 I understand the need for actual books – the smell of the crisp pages, the feel of the slick cover, the wonderful satisfaction of placing it on your bookshelf.
 Plus, they look so much better on your Instagram feed.
 If you are into buying books, you don’t have to stop simply because you now live overseas.
 There are some great websites that offer free worldwide deliveries.
 Let me repeat that, dear readers.
 Free worldwide deliveries (for a refresher on how I feel about free things, see above).
 I don’t know how these wonderful, wonderful companies do it, but I’m so glad that they do!
 My two recommendations are The Book Depository and Wordery.

-I am a part-time book blogger and a full-time super mom who just happens to love reading and eating (especially waffles).
-My motherly superpowers include getting my rambunctious one-year-old to fall asleep for his dreaded afternoon nap, binge watching Downton Abbey on Netflix in record time, and reading books in between snack time and the occasional tantrum (am I talking about my son here, or about myself?
-I'll let you decide).
+I’m a 20-something super mom who loves reading and eating (especially waffles).
+My superpowers include getting my two-year-old to fall asleep for his dreaded afternoon nap, quoting Disney movies by heart, and reading books in between snack time and the occasional tantrum (am I talking about my son here or myself?
+I’ll let you decide).